Hi there! My name is Thorsten Ball. I'm a software engineer and writer, living in Aschaffenburg, Germany, a small city near Frankfurt am Main.

 I like to develop, optimize and take care of sophisticated systems.
 Or put another way: I like to program where the rubber hits the road -- wherever that may be.

 In the early morning hours I love to deep dive into topics that interest me: programming languages, interpreters, compilers, web servers, systems programming, Unix, databases.

 I'm a big fan of digging deep and peeling away at abstraction layers to get a better sense of what I'm working with and more leverage higher up.
 In short: I love learning new things.

-In the book we will build a programming language from scratch.
-We'll start with 0 lines of code and end up with a fully working interpreter for the Monkey programming language.
-It's not a book about theory, its focus is working code.
+In the book we build a programming language from scratch.
+We start with 0 lines of code and end up with a fully working interpreter for the Monkey programming language.
+We build the lexer, the parser, the AST, the object system, and the evaluator — written with tests first and without 3rd-party libraries.
+This book is not about theory, its focus is runnable, working code.